Who we are

 Currently training as an integrative counselling therapist, I am moving into professional placement this year.

 I have worked running websites for a long time, often for creative writers and I have a special interest in creative writing myself.
-I look foward to providing counselling in a community setting, particularly where provision has been scarce.
+I look forward to providing counselling in a community setting, particularly where provision has been scarce.
 I want to see high quality therapy made widely available to those in need, regardless of personal means.
 I favour humanistic and psychodynamic approaches, narrative and creative therapy.

 Outcome based measures